TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 ## 5. Deploying the Website
 {:#deploying}

-The next step of the process is to deploy the Misinformation Game to your Firebase project.
+The next step of the process is to deploy The Misinformation Game to your Firebase project.
 This step will require the software that we installed earlier (Visual Studio Code, Node.js, and NPM).